benjamin-heasly/jupyter-hub-oauth/README.md

 Here are the site-specific configs you need:
  - Google account email addresses for known users.
 At least one admin (you!).
  - A domain name where you'll host your JupyterHub.
 You can use `lvh.me` to point back at localhost, which is great for testing.
- - OAuth Web app Client Id and Client Secred obtained from your [Google Developer Console](https://console.developers.google.com/apis/credentials).
+ - OAuth web app Client Id and Client Secret obtained from your [Google Developer Console](https://console.developers.google.com/apis/credentials).
  - Your own SSL certificate and key.
 Or, the `deploy-helper` can self-sign one for you.

 # Thanks